devgeniem/wp-geniem-roles/README.md

 ```

 ## Reset roles on multisite with WP CLI
 Reset roles on multisite with CLI command.
-This resets all default roles and also all custom roles.
+This resets all default and custom roles.
 ```bash
 wp eval "\Geniem\Roles::reset_roles();"
 ```